ly-dev/flappernews/README.md

-flappernews
+Flapper News
 ===========

-The MEAN application by following a tutorial.
+The MEAN application made by following this [tutorial](https://thinkster.io/angulartutorial/mean-stack-tutorial/).